A word embedding comprises values that represent the latent meaning

 space represents similarity in latent meaning.

-already existing language models to map text data to high quality word
+Face) to map text data to high quality word embeddings.

 To represent several words, sentences and paragraphs, word embeddings of single words may be combined or aggregated into one word embedding.
 This can be achieved by taking the mean, minimum or maximum value of each dimension of the embeddings.